What is proposed at 1535 Park Avenue West, the former Greenberg Radiology Property?

 The proposed RM1 multifamily zoning district allows a maximum building height of 35 feet.
 Several areas of the proposed building exceed this limit and are proposed to be 38 feet.
 A modification of four feet has been requested to accommodate these peaked roof areas.
 Garages on the property are proposed at 16.75 feet, which exceeds the 15 foot height limit on accessory structures by 1.75 feet.

 When was the proposal considered?

 The public hearing was opened on March 5, 2019.
-The Plan & Design Commission deliberated on the application and took testimony, then continued the hearing to the April 2, 2019 agenda for further discussion and consideration.
-Following the receipt of revised materials and public testimony, the Public Hearing was continued to the May 7, 2019 Plan and Design Commission meeting.
-The Plan and Design Commission closed the public testimony portion of the Public Hearing on May 7, 2019, and directed staff to draft Findings of Fact recommending denial of the project to City Council.
-The Plan and Design Commission is anticipated to consider the draft Findings of Fact at its June 4, 2019 meeting.
+The Plan and Design Commission (PDC) deliberated on the application and took testimony, then continued the hearing to the April 2, 2019 agenda for further discussion and consideration.
+Following the receipt of revised materials and public testimony, the Public Hearing was continued to the May 7, 2019 PDC meeting.
+The PDC closed the public testimony portion of the Public Hearing on May 7, 2019, and directed staff to draft Findings of Fact recommending denial of the project to City Council.
+At its June 4, 2019 meeting, the PDC approved Findings of Fact recommending denial of the project to City Council.
+City Council is anticpated to consider the development at its August 26, 2019 meeting.

 The staff report and exhibits from the public hearing provide additional information on the plan and can be downloaded here:

 What is the public hearing and planned development process?